entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Naugolnykh, S.V., Kirilishina, E.M., and Isaev, V.S., 2021.
 New Data on Permian Plants of the Pechora Coal Basin According to the Collection of the Earth Science Museum of Moscow State University: The Coevolution of Plants and Insects.
 Moscow University Geology Bulletin, 76(3): 282-290. https://doi.org/10.3103/S0145875221030078

-Naugolnykh, S. V. (2018).
-Artinskian (Early Permian) sea basin and its biota (Krasnoufimsk, Cis‑Urals).
-Stratigraphy and Geological Correlation, 26(7), 734–754. https://doi.org/10.1134/S0869593818070080

 Near, T. J., Eytan, R. I., Dornburg, A., Kuhn, K. L., Moore, J. A., Davis, M. P., et al. (2012).
 Resolution of ray-finned fish phylogeny and timing of diversification.
 Proc.
 Natl.
 Acad.
 Sci.
 United States.
 109, 13698–13703. doi:10.1073/pnas.1206625109

 Nelson, W. J., Hook, R. W., & Tabor, N. (2001).
 Clear Fork Group (Leonardian, Lower Permian) of north-central Texas.
 Oklahoma Geological Survey Circular.

 Neuman, A. G. (2015).
 Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
 Can.
 J. Earth Sci.
 52, 557–568. doi:10.1139/cjes-2014-0165

+Neuman, A. G. (2015).
+Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
+Canadian Journal of Earth Sciences, 52(8), 557–568. https://doi.org/10.1139/cjes‑2014‑0165

 Neuman, A. G., and Mutter, R. J. (2005).
 Helmolepis cyphognathus, sp. nov., a new platysiagid actinopterygian from the Lower Triassic Sulphur Mountain Formation (British Columbia, Canada).
 Can.
 J. Earth Sci.
 42, 25–36. doi:10.
 1139/e04-096

-Neuman, A. G. (2015).
-Fishes from the Lower Triassic portion of the Sulphur Mountain Formation in Alberta, Canada: geological context and taxonomic composition.
-Canadian Journal of Earth Sciences, 52(8), 557–568. https://doi.org/10.1139/cjes‑2014‑0165

 Nicholls, E. L., & Brinkman, D. B. (1993).
 A new specimen of Utatsusaurus (Reptilia: Ichthyosauria) from the Lower Triassic Sulphur Mountain Formation of British Columbia.
 Canadian Journal of Earth Sciences, 30(3), 486–490. https://doi.org/10.1139/e93‑037

-Nielsen, E. (1952).
-A preliminary note on Bobasatrania groenlandica.
-Meddelelser fra Dansk Geologisk Förening.
-12 (1952), 197–204

-Nielsen, E. (1955).
-Notes on Triassic fishes from Madagascar.
-Meddelelser fra Dansk Geologisk Förening.
-12 (1955), 563–578

-Nielsen, E. (1961).
-“On the Eotriassic fish faunas of central east Greenland,” in Geology of the arctic 1, proceedings of the first international symposium on arctic geology.
-Editor G. O. Raasch (Toronto: University Press), 255–257

 Nielsen, E. (1936).
 Some few preliminary remarks on Triassic fishes from East Greenland.
 Meddelelser om Grønland.
 112 (3), 1–55